HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 Homemade foods are the best gifts a girl or guy could ever ask for when family and friends stop by.
 In my kitchen, it’s no different, and each year, the last week of July, I can always count on a bounty of delicious, unique food gifts arriving during brother’s week.

-The brothers (my brothers-in-law) arrive early in the week to be able to spend their days at the AirVenture in aviation bliss among other enthusiasts who descend on the EAA grounds and Wittman Regional Airport, turning the small regional hub into the busiest airport in the world for a week.
+The brothers (my brothers-in-law) arrive early in the week to spend their days at the AirVenture in aviation bliss among other enthusiasts who descend on the EAA grounds and Wittman Regional Airport, turning the small regional hub into the busiest airport in the world for a week.

-Early in the week, as our guests arrive, I and my fridge and freezer welcome them and their bounty – vegetables fresh-picked from gardens, great-lakes-caught salmon, lake trout and whitefish, venison from the last year’s hunt, homemade wines, smoked jerky, and other yummy homemade food-stuffs.
+Early in the week, as our guests arrive, my fridge and freezer, and I welcome them and their bounty—vegetables fresh-picked from gardens, great-lakes-caught salmon, lake trout, and whitefish, venison from last year’s hunt, homemade wines, smoked jerky, and other yummy homemade foodstuffs.

 The standing joke this past year was, “How many carbs does all that have?”